First 400 entries in Donegal Half Marathon guaranteed t-shirt and specially commissioned medal - Highland Radio - Latest Donegal News and Sport

 “We are always looking for people to come forward to help in any way they can the day before the race, or on the day of the race.”

 The Donegal Volunteer Centre the Donegal Half Marathon with the volunteers recruitment.
-Anyone looking to get involved can do so by following the link below:
+Anyone looking to get involved can do so my following the link below:

 https://volunteerdonegal.ie/volunteers/